danieleborgo/OctoPrint-FilamentBuddy/extra/filamentbuddy.md

 ## Note for developers

-Since it is impossible to cover all the available filament sensors on the marked, this plugin is easily extensible to support other models in the future.
-More in details, it has an abstract class named _FilamentSensorManager_, which can extended to support new sensor, implementing its abstract methods, which are, hopefully, generic enough.
+Since it is impossible to cover all the available filament sensors on the market, this plugin is easily extensible to support other models in the future.
+More in details, it has an abstract class named _GenericFilamentSensorManager_, which can extended to support new sensor, implementing its abstract methods, which are, hopefully, generic enough.
 The plugin instantiates these in the _initialize_filament_sensor_ method and it treats them as the abstract class, so it can support multiple